bornacvitanic/launchkey-sdk/README.md

 The SDK is designed to support both Standalone and DAW mode operations, includes RGB color and bitmap display support, and is built for portability across platforms.

-## Technical Reference
+### ⚠️ Disclaimer & Technical Reference

+> This project is an **unofficial**, **independently developed** SDK for Novation Launchkey MIDI controllers.
+> It is **not affiliated with, endorsed by, or supported by Novation or Focusrite**.

-This SDK is based on the official [Launchkey MK4 Programmer’s Reference Guide (PDF)](https://fael-downloads-prod.focusrite.com/customer/prod/downloads/launchkey_mk4_programmer_s_reference_guide_v2_en.pdf) provided by Novation/Focusrite.
+The SDK is based on the official [Launchkey MK4 Programmer’s Reference Guide (PDF)](https://fael-downloads-prod.focusrite.com/customer/prod/downloads/launchkey_mk4_programmer_s_reference_guide_v2_en.pdf) provided by Novation.
-It maps all known SysEx, CC, and control behavior as specified in the guide.
+It maps all known SysEx, CC, and control behavior as documented in that guide.

 ## Features